-I once heard it said that after you have kids, you'll forever sleep with one ear open.
+The old adage goes that once you have kids, you'll always sleep with one ear open.

-After all, he's not doing you any favours by taking care of the kids.
+When you really think about it, he's not doing you any favours by watching the kids.

 Check out our post on Where should you place a baby monitor?